The Faculty of Pharmacy

 Collin, Johanne (axis director)

 Frenette, Anne Julie

 Discovery and validation of therapeutic targets

 Research projects in this sector aim at understanding the effects of medications at the molecular, cellular, animal or human level.
 It also includes studies in pharmacokinetics, pharmacogenomics and pharmacometrics.
 To know more about the specific expertise of our professors working in that field, you may consult their page.

-Servant, Marc (axe director)
+Servant, Marc (axis director)

-Drug formulation and analysis
+Drug Formulation and Analysis

 This sector includes 3 activities related to drug technology, physico-chemistry and pharmaceutical chemistry.
 Research in pharmaceutical technology looks at innovative drug targeting and drug delivery methods.
 To know more about the specific expertise of our professors working in that field, you may consult their page by clicking their names in the following list:

 Leblond Chain, Jeanne (axis director)